justin9503/2401FTDS_Classification_Project_Team_MM2/README.md

 **3.** EDA Techniques
 **4.** Data Cleaning Techniques

-## 12 The App was delivered to the  maji Ngondo Stakeholders, for testing of the models and Classifications, link below.
+## 12. The SreamlitApp
-https://justin9503-news-classifier-base-app-h5anzs.streamlit.app/
+The app was delivered to the  maji Ngondo Stakeholders, for testing of the models and Classifications, link below https://justin9503-news-classifier-base-app-h5anzs.streamlit.app/